 Rollbar Query Language (RQL) provides a rich SQL-like interface to the data in Rollbar.
-RQL is bundled with Rollbar Analyze which also includes the Metrics API.
+RQL is bundled with Rollbar Analyze, which also includes the Metrics API and is only available to our Advanced and Enterprise packages.

 RQL supports running SELECT